Satyam-SE19/Satyam-SE19/README.md

 - 👋 Hi, I’m @Satyam-SE19
 - 👀 I’m interested in ...
-Full stack developer, AI and MI and other curricular activity like Problem Solving
+Full stack developer, AI and MI and other curricular activity like Problem Solving, Solving Puzzles
 - 🌱 I’m currently learning ...
 Computer Science Engineering from Lovely professional university.
 - 💞️ I’m looking to collaborate on ... to learn which am i Interested in above point.
 - 📫 How to reach me ... as a full stack developer, AI and MI.